BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 BYU vs. Washington State College Football Odds, Plays and Insights

-The BYU Cougars (5-2) are favored by only 1 point against the Washington State Cougars (4-3) on Saturday, October 23, 2021.
-The total has been set at 53 points for this matchup.
+The Washington State Cougars (4-3) will try to prove oddsmakers wrong when they play the BYU Cougars (5-2) on Saturday, October 23, 2021 as 3.5-point underdogs.
+The over/under is set at 55.5 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.